piano world

-Seventh broken chords
+Seventh broken music chords on the piano

 The seventh chord is built like the common chord, with the seventh added.
 Thus G, B and D is the common chord of G; by adding the seventh, F we obtain the chord of the seventh, generally called the dominant chord.
 It is so called because the common chord, which is found a fifth below, or a fourth above must always follow this chord, hence it is called the ruling of the dominant chord.
 Then the common chord follows the dominant chord, the seventh descends and the third ascends a half step.
 The pupil should write out dominant chords in their various positions.